dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

     07:39:05.568071 IP ip-192-168-0-2.ap-south-1.compute.internal > dns.google: ICMP echo request, id 63613, seq 2693, length 64
     07:39:06.592091 IP ip-192-168-0-2.ap-south-1.compute.internal > dns.google: ICMP echo request, id 63613, seq 2694, length 64

-But still the ping it stuck in **netns1**  why is that?
+But still the ping is stuck in **netns1**  why is that?
-Notice! that the source ip is 192.168.0.2 which is trying to reach out to the google dns 8.8.8.8.
-192.168.0.2 is a **private ip**
+Notice! that the source ip is 192.168.0.2 which is trying to reach out to the google dns 8.8.8.8. with source ip 192.168.0.2 which is a **private ip**

 ### Why I can not access internet through Private IP ?